An atomic boson sampler

 We begin with a description of our experimental setup and its features as they relate to the tests and demonstrations performed (Fig.~\ref{fig:1}).
-To prepare patterns of identical $\rm ^{88}Sr$ atoms in an optical lattice, we first load a thermal cloud of atoms into a tweezer array (typically with dimensions of $16\times24$) with random filling of 50-75~\%~\cite{young_half-minute-scale_2020, jenkins_ytterbium_2022}, and implant these atoms in the lattice~\cite{schine_long-lived_2022-1, young_tweezer-programmable_2022-1}.
-We image the implanted atoms with a typical fidelity of $99.8(1)\;\%$ per lattice site (this fidelity fluctuates at the $\sim 0.2\;\%$ level day to day, see Methods), and, based on these images, rearrange the atoms into the desired target patterns (Fig.~\ref{fig:1}a).
+To prepare patterns of identical $\rm ^{88}Sr$ atoms in an optical lattice, we load a thermal cloud of atoms into a tweezer array (typically with dimensions of $16\times24$) with random filling of 50-75~\%~\cite{young_half-minute-scale_2020, jenkins_ytterbium_2022-1}, and implant these atoms in the lattice~\cite{schine_long-lived_2022, young_tweezer-programmable_2022}.
+We image the implanted atoms with a typical fidelity of $99.8(1)\;\%$ per lattice site, and, based on these images, rearrange the atoms into the desired target patterns (Fig.~\ref{fig:1}a).
 The rearrangement can be performed with a per-atom success probability as high as $99.5\;\%$, but $98\;\%$ is typical for the data presented in this work~(see Methods).
 A second image is used to check if the atoms have been rearranged correctly, allowing us to postselect for perfect atom rearrangement (up to imaging errors).
-After the atoms are appropriately positioned in the lattice, they are cooled to their three-dimensional (3D) motional ground state via resolved sideband cooling using the narrow line $\rm {^1S_0} \leftrightarrow {^3P_1}$ transition in $\rm ^{88}Sr$ (see Methods)~\cite{young_tweezer-programmable_2022-1}.
+After the atoms are appropriately positioned in the lattice, they are cooled to their three-dimensional (3D) motional ground state via resolved sideband cooling using the narrow line $\rm {^1S_0} \leftrightarrow {^3P_1}$ transition (see Methods)~\cite{young_tweezer-programmable_2022}.
 Note that similar performance for state preparation and imaging is achieved across a $48\times48$-site region in the lattice (see Supplementary Materials [SM] Sec.~\ref{sup:calibration}).
-Once prepared, the atoms are allowed to evolve in the lattice for a variable amount of time $t$ under the single-particle Hamiltonian: